umccr-svc/site/content/post/2022-07-28-bioserde-gsoc/2022-07-28-bioserde-gsoc.md

 1. Not being merged nor supported upstream by Noodles: To be fully clear, **this is not a "hostile" type of fork** by any stretch of the imagination.
 We aim at BioSerDe being used by bioinformaticians and data scientists at large and this is done by building community not dividing it.
 Exploring the feasibility of embedding SerDe into Noodles helps us figure out limitations and drawbacks we can solve, refactor or reconsider later on: **Perhaps [serde-remote](https://serde.rs/remote-derive.html) is all we need for our usecase at the end?**.
 Or maybe we'll see a [fitting trait architecture at the end of this journey][chris-zen-traits], paving the way for future contributions?
 1. When not used appropriatedly, [SerDe loads all bytes into memory][serde-streaming].
 We know this is does not scale well within the multi-gigabyte bioinformatics file formats ecosystem.
 Instead, we need to convert between formats by streaming bytes from the underlying noodles structures.
 This could be eased by [serde-transcoding capabilities][serde-transcode] or any other attempts by third parties such as [tokio-serde][tokio-serde] or experiments with [postcard and async by James Munns][postcard-async] a format primarily designed for embedded targets.
-1. It's still needed some experimentation as to which is the best way to merge noodles functionality with serde functionality, maybe there is still a way to use serde-with from inside the serializers.
+1. Some experimentation is still needed as to which is the best way to merge noodles functionality with serde functionality, maybe there is still a way to use serde-with from inside the serializers.
 Or maybe even with the hardships of implementing more intricate Serializers, it's still the best way to end up with performatic code.
 After this architecture is defined, discussions around the future of the crate should be resumed.

+Tons to explore and implement!
+We're excited to see where this goes.

 ## Join us